 America’s history of slavery followed by repressive Jim Crow laws, segregation, institutional racism and continuing police brutality has made U.S. Black travelers cautious.

-What They Are Saying“It is not surprising that Black representation in advertising and safety highly influence U.S. Black travelers more so than Black travelers from France and Germany, where awareness and discussions about racial issues are more muted,” said Ursula Petula Barzey, research committee chair for the Black Travel Alliance.
+“It is not surprising that Black representation in advertising and safety highly influence U.S. Black travelers more so than Black travelers from France and Germany, where awareness and discussions about racial issues are more muted,” said Ursula Petula Barzey, research committee chair for the Black Travel Alliance.
 “America’s history of slavery followed by repressive Jim Crow laws, segregation, institutional racism and continuing police brutality has made U.S. Black travelers cautious.
 It’s why Victor Hugo’s ‘The Negro Motorist Green Book’ published from 1936 to 1966, and now modern-day online communities where Black travelers gather are so important.
 We have an increasing desire for leisure travel and love it when destinations actively market to us but want to make sure that the experience will be a positive one.”

 “The findings of this report, along with the sustained calls by Black travelers for diversity and equality, should be an impetus for the travel industry to make a long-needed change,” added Clayton Reid, CEO of MMGY Global.
 “Companies should be prepared to demonstrate their moral and ethical commitment to ensuring Black travelers are given the service and hospitality that they so rightly deserve.”